willthomson/airkit/analytics/README.md

 ------ | ------- | -----------
-parameterName | variation | Key of the query parameter to use to set the active variation. attributeName | data-ak-gcx | Attribute used to decorate variation elements.
+parameterName | variation | Key of the query parameter to use to set the active variation. attributeName | data-ak-gcx | Attribute used to decorate variation elements. setVariationShown | true | Whether to automatically hide or show elements with an attribute matching `attributeName`.
+If `false`, then elements with the attribute `attributeName` will have their attribute set to the numerical ID of the active variation.